marciot/mazewar-vr/README.md

 ## How can you help this project?

-Please visit my [Patreon page] to learn how you can support this open-source project!
+You may purchase VR headsets using the in-app links, or visit my [itch.io page] to make a donation or subscribe via my [Patreon page]!

 ### Contributing source code: